 Studies have established that omega-3 fatty acids possess potent antioxidant and anti-inflammatory properties, helping the body to strike an important balance and combat oxidative stress.* In addition to these actions, EPA and DHA have been known to interact with the immune system for some decades now, and more recent research suggests that omega-3s also work within the immune system by acting as signaling molecules, with EPA, DHA, and ALA all affecting immune activation and response.*

-Though perhaps not as prominent a topic as heart health (although maybe it should be), omega-3s can also support musculoskeletal health in people of all ages—and especially women—by helping to regulate bone turnover and contributing to calcium balance.*
+Though perhaps not as prominent a topic as heart health (although maybe it should be), there is some evidence that omega-3s can support musculoskeletal health in people of all ages—and especially women—by helping to regulate bone turnover and contributing to calcium balance.*

 How many omega-3s do you need?